 The second, if you need a backwater valve, is to apply for a building permit.

 The third is to fill out a consent to enter form.
 This allows City officials to inspect the device in your home to ensure it meets standards.

-These subsidies only apply when work is performed by a licenced plumbing contractor.
+These subsidies only apply when work is performed by a licensed plumbing contractor.
 We can help fill out the application forms and assist in obtaining the permit to make this process as smooth as possible for you and to ensure you get the maximum flooding rebate you can qualify for.

 The City is offering this rebate for work done now but that may change in the future.
-Call us now and we can offer a quote up front for what will work best for you
+Call us now and we can offer a quote upfront for what will work best for you